 • Transfers to any People's Choice credit card/overdraft or loan in the deceased's sole name

 • Existing transfers to bonus interest savings accounts in the deceased’s sole name

-Joint Term Investment Accounts, Joint Savings Accounts and Joint Transaction AccountsJoint accounts can be changed to be held solely by the surviving member upon request and after we have received a certified copy of the Death Certificate.
+Joint Term Deposit Accounts, Joint Savings Accounts and Joint Transaction AccountsJoint accounts can be changed to be held solely by the surviving member upon request and after we have received a certified copy of the Death Certificate.